Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is key.

 2. Rust and Mold

-Water naturally occurs during the cooling process.
-Your air conditioner gets rid of moisture from the air as it cools your house.
-This moisture flows into a pan and then out via a line.
+Water is a natural byproduct of the cooling process.
+Your air conditioner removes moisture from the air as it cools your home.
+This moisture drains into a pan and then out via a line.

 - Rust and mold.